anjaliap/anjaliap/README.md

 ### Hi there 👋

 - 🔭 currently working on Python projects
-- 🌱 currently learning programmimg skills
+- 🌱 currently learning programming skills
 - 🤔 looking for help with great developers